-If you are looking to purchase Super 8mm film or film supplies such as film leader and film splicing tape, click here to go to our film supplies page
+If you are looking to purchase Super 8mm film, film supplies such as film leader and film splicing tape or film reels, click here to go to our film supplies page

 Click below to be redirected to our various services.

 Watch this space as we continue to add to our collection.
 If you would like to submit additional information or pictures of similar models, please contact us.